lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Reading a txt file byte by byte.
 Each byte has to be printed on the console separated by a white space.
 Using FileInputStream class to read the file, try-catch with resources, which will automatically close the resources when the execution is finished.
-Reading bytes while nextByte is different than -1.
+Reading bytes while nextByte is different from -1.
 If there is no more byte to be read the fileInputStream.read() returns -1 and this is our condition to stop reading.

 Lab 02 - Write to a File